Luis Rosado

-Luis Rosado Robles (born December 6, 1955 in Santurce, Puerto Rico) is a retired Major League Baseball first baseman.
+Luis Rosado Robles (born December 6, 1955) is a retired Major League Baseball first baseman.
 He played during two seasons at the major league level for the New York Mets.
 He signed as an amateur free agent by the Mets in 1972.
 Rosado played his first professional season with their Rookie league Marion Mets in 1972, and his last with the Baltimore Orioles' Triple-A Rochester Red Wings and the Detroit Tigers' Double-A Birmingham Barons and Triple-A Nashville Sounds in 1985.
 He had been traded from the Orioles to the Tigers for Tom O'Malley on May 23, 1985.